Kernix13/beginner-git-commands/README.md

 git push origin fix/something-here
 ```

-**Note**: The link above mentions keeping commit messages to 50 or less characters.
+**Note**: The link above mentions keeping commit messages to 50 or fewer characters.
 My first commit message was about 74 characters.
 On the freeCodeCamp repo it looks like it cut off my message at either 69 or 70 characters, so I think keeping to a max of 69 or 70 characters will work but don't quote me on that.

 Before covering the Pull Request back on GitHub, here is a reply from the freeCodeCamp forum about the process: